User guide

 This webpage is composed of two elements: the structure and the documentation.

-• The structure refers to the online appearance of the documentation, and it is controlled by mkdocs.yml file.
-In this file, under nav: you will see the structure of how the documentation and web sections will be displayed; their sections, tabs, and sub-tabs.
+you will see the structure of how the documentation and web sections will be displayed; their sections, tabs, and sub-tabs. -

 Terminal Commands

-• git add .: this command adds all the files in the folder you are presently viewing to the staging area
+: this command adds all the files in the folder you are presently viewing to the staging area -

-• mkdocs build: this command helps you to build the page.
-A step that need to be conducted close to the end of a session.
+: this command helps you to build the page.
+A step that need to be conducted close to the end of a session. -

 Step 3 - Create a documentation file